Epi-Consistent Approximation of Stochastic Dynamic Programs: Introduction

 In this work we provide theoretical justification for algorithms which solve approximations of stochastic dynamic programs --- we {do not} deal with the practicalities of actually solving these problems computationally.
-However, stochastic dual dynamic programming-type algorithms have proven useful for this purpose, especially when the number of stages is not too large \parencite{pereira1991multi}.
-Infinite-horizon problems may also be approached by additionally approximating the number of stages \parencite{korf2006approximating} or with specialised algorithms; see, e.g., \parencite{Nannicini-infinite-horizon-alg, shapiro-periodic-consistency, dowson-policy-graph}.
-Although it is well known that both the algorithmic and statistical rate of convergence in large-horizon problems can be very slow, algorithms may be improved with specific bounding functions \parencite{shapiro2023dual-bounds} and statistical errors follow central limit-like behaviour for certain problem classes \parencite{shapiro-central-limit}.
+However, stochastic dual dynamic programming--type algorithms have proven useful for this purpose, especially when the number of stages is not too large \parencite{pereira1991multi}.
+Infinite-horizon problems may also be approached by additionally approximating the number of stages \parencite{korf2006approximating} or with specialized algorithms; see, e.g., \parencite{Nannicini-infinite-horizon-alg, shapiro-periodic-consistency, dowson-policy-graph}.
+Although it is well known that both the algorithmic and statistical rate of convergence in long-horizon problems can be very slow, algorithms may be improved with specific bounding functions \parencite{shapiro2023dual-bounds} and statistical errors follow central limit--like behavior for certain problem classes \parencite{shapiro-central-limit}.
 Therefore, it is clear at least some stochastic dynamic programming problems can be feasibly solved to an acceptable accuracy.

 The layout of this paper is as follows.
 In Section~\ref{section:preliminaries} we detail mathematical preliminaries and recall the necessary background on epi-convergence.
 Section~\ref{section:finite-horizon-stochastic-dynamic-programming} considers finite-horizon stochastic dynamic programming, presents intermediate results on the epi-convergence of varying sums and expectation functions, and provides conditions under which the solution functions of approximating stochastic dynamic programming equations epi-converge to solution functions of the true equations.
-Section~\ref{section:infinite-horizon-stochastic-dynamic-programming} considers infinite-horizon stochastic dynamic programming and adapts the results of the previous section to this setting using the metric structure imposed by the Attouch-Wets distance.
-We conclude in Section~\ref{section:examples} by considering a number of examples, including problems with unbounded stage-cost functions and simultaneously-approximated constraints.
+Section~\ref{section:infinite-horizon-stochastic-dynamic-programming} considers infinite-horizon stochastic dynamic programming and adapts the results of the previous section to this setting using the metric structure imposed by the Attouch--Wets distance.
+We conclude in Section~\ref{section:examples} by considering a number of examples, including problems with unbounded stage-cost functions and simultaneously approximated constraints.